 Technical, and more specifically – FinTech sector are on the forefront of business developments in London.
 A number of leading Fin-Tech companies are based in London – including Monzo or TransferWise.

-According to research by KPMG, A m £9.1 billion takeover of British payments processor ‘Worldpay’ by US rival ‘Vantiv’ helped the sector attract more investment than those in the US and China during the first half of this year, which clearly shows just how strong the Fin-Tech sector truly is not only in London, but in the UK.
-Consequently, it is widely reported that reported that the number of jobs in this filed posted in the UK is going to grow by at least 5.1% over the next year.
+According to research by KPMG, A m 9.1 billion takeover of British payments processor ‘Worldpay’ by US rival ‘Vantiv’ helped the sector attract more investment than those in the US and China during the first half of this year, which clearly shows just how strong the Fin-Tech sector truly is not only in London, but in the UK.
+Consequently, it is widely reported that the number of jobs in this field posted in the UK is going to grow by at least 5.1% over the next year.

 GDPR, the new set of data protection regulations, which replaced the 1998 Data Protection Act, is a new sector within the business industry which for many appeared out of nowhere in May 2018 and as companies are trying to figure out exactly how the changes might affect them, quickly became one of most important business areas.